no0no/GHG-Emission-Prediction/README.md

-# CO2-Emission-Prediction
+# GHG-Emission-Prediction
-Predicts CO2 Emissions of cities.
+Predicts Green House Gas Emissions(GHG) of cities around the world using a dataset of 343 cities